E-Drop/underdog/README.md

 ## Task

 1. Create screen transitions to go from Splash to Game, from game to game over and from Game Over to Splash or Game.
+With buttons and TimeOut.
+Test.

+2. Create canvas.
+Test.

+3. Write Player constructor with attributes and methods.
+Test.

+4. Write Player not out the canvas.

+5. Write Enemy constructor with attributes and methods.
+Test.

+6. Make ONE Enemy move to Player position.

+7. Write collision Enemy and Player.
+Loose lives.

 ## Links